psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 == Installation ==

-Go to Plugins -> Add New, search for the name of the plugin, and then find it in the list, and click Install Now.
+Go to Plugins -> Add New, search for the name of the plugin, and then find it in the list, and click Install Now, then Activate.
+Configure the plugin options as desired.

-Or use the manual upload method:
+Or use the manual upload method if you have a plugin ZIP file:

 1. Click the Upload option.
-Choose the plugin zip file you downloaded.
+Choose the plugin zip file.
 Click the Upload button.
 2. Activate the plugin.
-3. Set the plugin options, if desired.
+3. Configure the plugin options as desired.

 == Frequently Asked Questions ==
 = Images are not aligning or resizing properly =